Compagnie des Carabiniers du Prince: Recruitment

 Applicants may be esteemed if they know skills in one or more specialties relevant to the carabiniers.
 For instance: music (primarily band instruments), diving, first aid, culinary, computer, mechanics training, or combat experience.

 Career development

 At the time of his enlistment, a Carabinier signs his first contract for five years which is validated after a period of instruction, and confirmation period in which ability and motivation are verified.
 This confirmation is usually after one year's service, but may be extended for one or even two years further probation.
 A Carabinier can pursue his career and commitments by successive reenlistments after each five years of service until reaching age 55, subjecting to meet all the conditions of fitness.
-Promotion on merit allows a number of Carabiniers to reach the various grades of noncommissioned officers.
-However, a very low turnover rate of enlistments means that 50% finish their military career as a Carabinier first or second class.
+Promotion on merit allows a number of Carabiniers to reach the various grades of non-commissioned officers.
+However, the low rate of vacancies occurring amongst non-commissioned officers means that 50% of more junior ranks finish their military careers as a Carabinier first or second class.